LaunchCodeEducation/helloworld/_sources/03_Conditionals/practice.rst

         **"It's Friday, Friday..."**

         TGIF, finally!
-On Friday nights during the June, the local art museum hosts a concert.
+On Friday nights during June, the local art museum hosts a concert.
 If it is not raining, the concert will be held outside in the adjacent park.
 If it is raining, the concert will be held in the museum.
 Create a program that asks the user for the month, the day of the week, and the weather (rain or sun) then outputs whether if there will be a concert, and if so where it will be held.

         Hint: First, try creating the program without worrying about the weather.
         Then try adding the weather. ::